-In modern ITSM and ITAM systems, one of the most important elements that organizes daily work is the logical division of all objects into locations and departments.
-This applies both to IT asset records and inventory, as well as to ticket handling in the ticketing system, the knowledge base, notes, approvals, confirmations, and other components used in everyday helpdesk and service desk operations.
-A well-designed data structure helps maintain order, improves visibility management, and significantly speeds up orientation within the information structure-regardless of the organization’s size.
-This approach ensures consistency across all modules and provides a clear, scalable structure for both operational and managerial use.
+In modern ITSM and ITAM systems, one of the key elements that organizes daily work is the logical division of objects into locations and departments.
+This applies to IT asset records and inventory, as well as ticket handling in the ticketing system, the knowledge base, notes, approvals, and confirmations.
+A clear structure helps maintain order, improves visibility control, and makes it easier to navigate data regardless of the organization’s size.

 Locations - a service model divided into companies, departments, sections, and rooms